-Prime Agricultural Areas: An area where prime agricultural lands predominate.
-This includes areas of prime agricultural lands and associated Canada Land Inventory Class 4 through 7 lands, and additional areas where there is a local concentration of farms which exhibit characteristics of ongoing agriculture.
-Prime agricultural areas are to be identified by the Ontario Ministry of Agriculture, Food and Rural Affairs using guidelines developed by the Province, as amended from time to time (Greenbelt Plan, 2017).
-(OPA 167, MMAH Mod.
-43)
+Prime Agricultural Area: An area where prime agricultural lands predominate.
+This includes areas of prime agricultural lands and associated Canada Land Inventory Class 4 through 7 lands and additional areas where there is a local concentration of farms which exhibit characteristics of ongoing agriculture.
+Prime agricultural areas are to be identified by the Ontario Ministry of Agriculture, Food and Rural Affairs using guidelines developed by the Province as amended from time to time (Greenbelt Plan, 2017).
+(OPA 167)

-Prime agricultural land: Speciality crop areas and/or Canada Land Inventory Class 1,2, and 3 lands, as amended from time to time, in this order of priority for protection (PPS, 2020).
-(OPA 167, MMAH Mod.
-44)
+Prime Agricultural Land: Specialty crop areas and/or Canada Land Inventory Class 1, 2 and 3 lands, as amended from time to time, in this order of priority for protection (PPS, 2020).
+(OPA 167)